zzhharry/zzhharry-Factors/README.md

-This is the place for factor mining.
+This is the place for factor mining and equity valuation

 All the factors will posted here.